DJ Kaywise: Early life

 DJ Kaywise was born in Lagos, Nigeria on August 4, 1992.
 He is originally from Ile Ife in Osun state.
 He was brought up in Lagos State where he completed his elementary and secondary school.
 He gained prominence after releasing the mixtape titled "Emergency" which was a combination of songs in the country at the time.

 Career

 DJ Kaywise started his career as a record producer but later picked interest in being a Disc Jockey.
-He started his journey as a DJ in 2010, he came into limelight after his "Emergency" mixtape broke into the mixtape market in Alaba market in Lagos.
-He has so far released over 10,000 CD Mixtape, over 50 online released mixtape and released multiple music and visuals with Nigerian and African artistes.
+He started his journey as a DJ in 2010 and came into the limelight after his "Emergency" mixtape broke into the mixtape market in Alaba market in Lagos.
+He has so far released over 10,000 CD Mixtape, over 50 online mixtape and multiple music and visuals with Nigerian and African artistes.